-I use the term “high-performance” a number of times on my website and may often use this phrase when talking to clients.
+I use the term “high-performance” several times on my website and may often use this phrase when talking to clients.
 We all know what a high-performance car is like or a high-performance athlete.
 But what does this term mean when applied to your company or organization’s online presence through its website?

 Back in 1995, websites were totally passive; they just sat there and waited for someone to visit them.
-The majority of the time, they were fundamentally “online brochures.”
+Mostly, they were “online brochures.”
 We drove traffic (people) to them through our business cards, advertising in newspapers and other traditional media, or by word-of-mouth.
 They served their purpose well to support and enforce our business and its brand.
-These sites were often designed and constructed by their owners and modeled by mimicking the designs of the brochures and other printed materials that were commonly distributed at the turn of the millennium.
+Their owners often designed and constructed these sites, modeled by mimicking the designs of the commonly distributed brochures and other printed materials at the turn of the millennium.

 There are still occasional cases for having these electronic brochure websites, but their numbers are dwindling.
-And business owners who continue to think as they did 20+ years ago are destined to watch their precious enterprises fail when their competitors eclipse and then bury them with websites that not only look and function better but do so much more than digitally-displayed paper brochures.
+And business owners who continue to think as they did 20+ years ago will watch their precious enterprises fail when their competitors eclipse and then bury them with websites that not only look and function better but do so much more than digitally displayed paper brochures.

-To me, a high-performance website does one or both of the following:
+To me, a high-performance website does one or both of these things:

 - Add business functionality.

 I’ll get into more detail about these later on in this post.
 For the time being, think of the term “convert” meaning you want to change a website visitor from a “looker” into a “doer.”

 The second point above is that your website can do more than just act as a marketing vehicle.
 It’s relatively easy these days to add functionality to a website ranging from actually selling things (e-commerce) to appointment booking.